March 2020 is a month of rebirth and renewal as spring starts to push back winter in the Northern Hemisphere.

-This is an ancient holiday, which can be traced back 5,000 years to the Sumerian and the Babylonian civilisations.
+This is an ancient holiday, which can be traced back 5,000 years to the Sumerian and the Babylonian civilizations.
 Novruz begins on either 20 March or 21 March, on the spring equinox, when the days and nights are equal length, with days then becoming longer signifying the arrival of warmer weather.

 During Nowruz, people visit family members and friends and exchange gifts.
 Many cultures have different customs during Novruz.
-For isntance, in Iran, families set up a “haft seen” (meaning “seven s’s”), a display which includes seven items beginning with the latter S that each represent spring and new beginnings.
+For instance, in Iran, families set up a “haft seen” (meaning “seven s’s”), a display which includes seven items beginning with the latter S that each represent spring and new beginnings.
 For instance, the display will contain ‘sabzeh’.
 This is wheat or barley or lentil sprouts, grown in a dish and represents rebirth.

 National Days in March

 13 countries have their national days in March.
 How many people in the company do you know from each country?
 Remember to wish them a happy national day!

 |Mar 01||Wales, United Kingdom||St. David’s Day: St. David is the patron saint of Wales|